 It has more than 4,000 Amazon reviews and an average rating of 4.8 out of 5 stars.

-Suzanne Ryan is a popular keto blogger who lost a significant amount of weight following the keto diet.
+Suzanne Ryan is a popular keto blogger who lost a significant amount of weight by following the keto diet.
 Her blog features many low carb and keto-friendly recipes.

 Robert Lustig is a pediatric endocrinologist and professor at the University of California San Francisco.
 He became renowned in the low carb world after presenting a lecture for University of California TV called “Sugar: The Bitter Truth” in 2009.

 Nina Teicholz is a health reporter and the executive director of the Nutrition Coalition, a nonprofit organization that strives to ensure the scientific rigor of the Dietary Guidelines for Americans.

 Her book “The Big Fat Surprise” is a deep dive into the benefits of dietary fat and the flawed science that led to the low fat craze of the 1990s.

 The book has more than 2,000 Amazon reviews and an average rating of 4.7 out of 5 stars.